 - Personalized study plans to maximize scores

-With a track record of helping students achieve competitive scores, their SAT programs give applicants an edge.
+With a successful track record in helping students with competitive scores, our SAT programs provide a clear advantage to applicants.

 2. Expert College Admissions Counseling